Going Paperless: It's Easier Than You Think

 - If you use proposals or contracts a lot in your business, consider using an e-signature solution (there several good ones out there).

-All in all, the goal isn't to eliminate paper entirely — that's not realistic.
-But most businesses can be 80% paperless if they want to.
-It saves tons of time and makes it easier to stay organized, so you can spend your time and energy on the other things besides admin work.
+All in all, the goal isn't to eliminate paper entirely.
+But the fact is most businesses can be 80% paperless without much effort.
+It saves tons of time and makes it far easier to stay organized, so you can spend your time and energy on the other things besides admin work.

 Legal stuff: This information is provided for educational purposes only and does not constitute advice for your specific situation.